oktadev/okta-blog/_source/_posts/2019-11-04-build-net-app-quickly-with-docker.md

 ## Update Identity Management Configuration

 You'll also need to update your Okta Identity application with the new URL.
-Log into your Okta dashboard and select Applications > Okta MVC Crud App.
-In the General tab, click Edit to change the various URLs.
+Log into your Okta dashboard and select **Applications** and choose the **Okta MVC Crud App**.
+In the General tab, click **Edit** to change the various URLs.

 Add: